open-telemetry/opentelemetry-demo/docs/services/featureflagservice.md

 ### Add attributes to auto-instrumented spans

-Adding attributes to a span is accomplished using `?set_attribute` on the span object.
+Adding attributes to a span is accomplished by using `?set_attribute` on the span object.
 In the `get_flag` function two attributes are added to the span.

 ```elixir